mathewcropper/mathewcropper.github.io/_posts/2016-05-17-Breaking-from-common-design-patterns-in-your-SDK-or-framework.md

 This is a familiar iOS design pattern, and people understand how navigation controllers work.
 When you change it, **you fuck with people's minds**.

-If you're building your own app, fucking with people's expectations like that may make sense.
+If you're building your own app, messing with people's expectations like that may make sense.
 For example, the pattern you use may be the same across all your apps and sites.
 Your users may get it, and that's cool.

+### Building for the reasonable user

 What if you're building something that goes into someone else's app?
 Say, you're building an SDK or framework with a UI..
 What then?